kekse1/count.php/README.md

 than `THRESHOLD` (by default 2 hours) seconds before).

 ### Logging
-Last but not least: every error will be appended to the `count.log` file (configurable in it's path), so webmasters can directly see what's maybe going wrong.. ;)~
+Most errors will be appended to the `count.log` file (configurable via `LOG`), so webmasters etc. can directly see what's maybe going wrong.

 Due to security, not everything is being logged.
 Especially where one could define own $_GET[*] or so, which could end up in floating the log file..